 Useful resources such as info graphics and answers to FAQS on vaccines here

-In addition to pre-booked appointment sessions we are also running regular walk-in vaccination clinics throughout Calderdale where you do not need to book in advance.
+In addition to pre-booked vaccination appointments we also run regular “Grab a Jab” walk-in clinics where you don’t need to book in advance.

-- over 18 who has not already received their first vaccination- please check each listing for ages welcome
+- 16 and over who has not already received their first vaccination- please check each listing for ages welcome

-- 18 and over who had their first vaccination over 8 weeks ago.
-(You must ensure that you attend a vaccination clinic which is delivering the same vaccine type as your first jab).
+- 18 and over who had their first vaccination over eight weeks ago.
+(You must ensure that you attend a vaccination clinic which is delivering the same vaccine type as your first jab),

 Pop-up clinics at mosques have been organised and they have also happened at other centres to vaccinate our homeless population, our asylum seeker communities and at Basement Recovery (addiction services)

-Neither of the two vaccines currently available contain any animal products.
+None of the vaccines currently available in the UK contain any animal products.